Liu Qiao (Jin dynasty): Early life and career

 Liu Qiao was a native of Anzhong County (安眾縣; in present-day Dengzhou, Henan) in Nanyang Commandery.
 His family claimed descent from Marquis Kang of Anzhong, Liu Dan (劉丹) from the Western Han dynasty.
-Liu Dan was the son of a concubine of Prince Ding of Changsha, Liu Fa (劉発), who in turn was the sixth son of Emperor Jing of Han.
-Liu Qiao's grandfather, Liu Zhen (劉廙), and father, Liu Fu (劉阜), were both officials of the Cao Wei dynasty.
+Liu Dan was the son of a concubine of Prince Ding of Changsha, Liu Fa (劉発), (Note: Liu Fa was also an ancestor of Emperor Guangwu of Han, founder of the Eastern Han.) who in turn was the sixth son of Emperor Jing of Han.
+Liu Qiao's grandfather Liu Yi (劉廙; 180 - 221) and father Liu Fu (劉阜) were both officials of the Cao Wei dynasty.
+Liu Yi was initially Liu Fu's uncle, but after Yi died without issue, Fu was made Yi's heir by Cao Pi.
 When Liu Qiao was young, he served as a Gentleman Cadet of the Imperial Library before becoming an Army Advisor to the General Who Establishes Might, Wang Rong.

 In 279, Emperor Wu of Jin launched a conquest of Jin's rival state, Eastern Wu, which Wang Rong took part in.
 Wang Rong ordered Liu Qiao and another Army Advisor, Luo Shang, to cross the Yangzi River and capture the key city of Wuchang (武昌; present-day Ezhou, Hubei).
 The two were successful at their task, and after Jin conquered Wu in 280, Liu Qiao was appointed Prefect of Xingyang.
 He was later promoted to Equestrian Forerunner to the Crown Prince.

 War of the Eight Princes

 Empress Jia and Sima Lun's coups

 In April 291, Empress Jia, wife and regent of the developmentally disabled Emperor Hui of Jin, launched a coup against her co-regent, Yang Jun.
-Liu Qiao sided with and helped the empress, and after Yang Jun's death, he was awarded the title of Marquis of Yangzhong and appointed as Assistant Director of the Right in the Department of State Affairs.
+Liu Qiao sided with and helped the empress, and after Yang Jun's death, he was awarded the title of Marquis of Yangzhong and appointed as assistant director of the Right in the Department of State Affairs.
 However, in May 300, when the Prince of Zhao, Sima Lun carried out his coup against Empress Jia and her family, Liu Qiao sided with Sima Lun.
 For his contributions, he was given the title of Baron of Anzhong and made Cavalier Attendant-in-Ordinary.